kubernetes-sigs/sig-storage-local-static-provisioner/helm/README.md

 instructions](https://helm.sh/docs/using_helm/#installing-helm) to install
 `helm` client and server in your Kubernetes cluster.

-Required helm version: >= 2.7.2+, < 3.0.0
+Required helm version: >= 2.7.2+

 ## Custom your deployment with values file

-Our chart provides a variety of options to configure deployment, see [a full list of them](TODO).
+Our chart provides a variety of options to configure deployment, see [provisioner/values.yaml](./provisioner/values.yaml).

 And there are [a lot of examples](TODO) to help you get started quickly.